siberianfox/tinygwiki/TinyG-Configuration-for-Firmware-Version-0.98.md

 Axis feed rates should be equal to or less than the maximum velocity.
 See [TinyG Tuning](https://github.com/synthetos/TinyG/wiki/TinyG-Tuning) for more details.

 <pre>
-$xfr=1000       sets X max feed rate to 1000 mm/min - assuming G21 is active (i.e. the machine is in MM mode)
+$xfr=1000       Set X max feed rate to 1000 mm/min - assuming G21 is active (i.e. the machine is in MM mode)
 </pre>

 ### $xTN, $xTM - Travel Minimum, Travel Maximum